emporix/md-module-template/README.md

 import 'primereact/resources/primereact.min.css' //core css import 'primeicons/primeicons.css'
 ```
-and all occurances in the component.
+and all occurrences in the component.

 and also from `RemoteComponent.tsx` file remove:
 ```bash